vigneshsweekaran/vigneshsweekaran.github.io/content/tomcat/tutorials/how-to-manually-deploy-java-application-to-tomcat.md

 ![tomcat](/content/tomcat/tutorials/images/manually-deploy-app/tomcat-hello-world-context.png)

-Hurray! we have succesfully deployed the java web application manually to Tomcat 9 using Manager GUI
+Hurray!! we have succesfully deployed the java web application manually to Tomcat 9 using Manager GUI

 ### Previous Topic
 * [How to install Tomcat](/content/tomcat/tutorials/installation)